 Numerous TV series have had to return from strike to a kind of creative reboot, from rewriting single episodes to devising entirely new finales.
-With another strike potentially on the horizon, we’re looking back at eight shows that changed course due to a strike.
+Here are eight of them.

 An enduring legend about Breaking Bad sprung up around the 2007-08 Writers Guild of America strike.
 According to that version of events, Jesse Pinkman (Aaron Paul) was originally set to be killed off by the show’s writers, but when the strike occurred and forced the show to cut its first season from nine to seven episodes, some hard thinking about the show’s structure led to the decision to keep Pinkman around.
 It turns out that’s only partially true, as creator Vince Gilligan has since noted that he’d decided not to let Paul go by the second episode of the show.
 The strike did fundamentally alter the show’s overall plot progression, though.

 Those final two episodes in season one would have originally given us two fast-paced hours in which Walter White (Bryan Cranston) would have very quickly become the drug kingpin known as Heisenberg.
 With the strike standing in the way of that, Gilligan and company threw those episodes out and took a more careful approach to bringing out Heisenberg.
 That meant a slower pace, but an awesome three-episode arc to kick off the second season.